aps831/workstation/README.md

 The following playbooks have been created:

+-   `md-desktop-backup.yml` - install backup dependencies for m-d;
--   `md-desktop.yml` - install dependencies for m-d;
+-   `md-desktop-core.yml` - install core dependencies for m-d;
 -   `thor-backup.yml` - install backup dependencies for thor;
 -   `thor-core.yml` - install core dependencies for thor;
 -   `thor-restore.yaml` - install minimal dependencies in order to bootstrap a restore of thor;